Mona Lisa Lashes…

 - She holds a blanket that has all but faded from view today.

-Cotte said his analyses also revealed what he believes are the painting’s colors as they looked on Da Vinci’s easel.
+Cotte said his analyses also revealed what he believes is the painting’s colors as they looked on Da Vinci’s easel.

 “Mona Lisa” is the first of many masterpieces Cotte is planning to scan and help bring their past back to life.